Self-oscillation: History of the subject

+The study of self-oscillators dates back to the early 1830s, with the work of Robert Willis and George Biddell Airy on the mechanism by which the vocal cords produce the human voice.
+Another instance of self-oscillation, associated with the unstable operation of centrifugal governors, was studied mathematically by James Clerk Maxwell in 1867.
+In the second edition of his treatise on The Theory of Sound, published in 1896, Lord Rayleigh considered various instances of mechanical and acoustic self-oscillations (which he called "maintained vibration") and offered a simple mathematical model for them.

+Interest in the subject of self-oscillation was also stimulated by the work of Heinrich Hertz, starting in 1887, in which he used a spark-gap transmitter to generate radio waves that he showed correspond to electrical oscillations with frequencies of hundreds of millions of cycles per second.
+Hertz's work led to the development of wireless telegraphy.
+The first detailed theoretical work on such electrical self-oscillation was carried out by Henri Poincaré in the early 20th century.

-The study of self-oscillators dates back to Robert Willis, George Biddell Airy, James Clerk Maxwell, and Lord Rayleigh in the 19th century.
-The term itself (also translated as "auto-oscillation") was coined by the Soviet physicist Aleksandr Andronov, who studied them in the context of the mathematical theory of the structural stability of dynamical systems.
+The term "self-oscillation" (also translated as "auto-oscillation") was coined by the Soviet physicist Aleksandr Andronov, who studied them in the context of the mathematical theory of the structural stability of dynamical systems.
 Other important work on the subject, both theoretical and experimental, was due to André Blondel, Balthasar van der Pol, Alfred-Marie Liénard, and Philippe Le Corbeiller in the 20th century.

 The same phenomenon is sometimes labelled as "maintained", "sustained", "self-exciting", "self-induced", "spontaneous", or "autonomous" oscillation.
 Unwanted self-oscillations are known in the mechanical engineering literature as hunting, and in electronics as parasitic oscillations.
-Important early studied examples of self-oscillation include the centrifugal governor and railroad wheels.

 Mathematical basis

 Self-oscillation is manifested as a linear instability of a dynamical system's static equilibrium.
 Two mathematical tests that can be used to diagnose such an instability are the Routh–Hurwitz and Nyquist criteria.
 The amplitude of the oscillation of an unstable system grows exponentially with time (i.e., small oscillations are negatively damped), until nonlinearities become important and limit the amplitude.
 This can produce a steady and sustained oscillation.
 In some cases, self-oscillation can be seen as resulting from a time lag in a closed loop system, which makes the change in variable xt dependent on the variable xt-1 evaluated at an earlier time.

+Simple mathematical models of self-oscillators involve negative linear damping and positive non-linear damping terms, leading to a Hopf bifurcation and the appearance of limit cycles.
+The van der Pol oscillator is one such model that has been used extensively in the mathematical literature.